 The Strawberry Line Cafe Project was set up to establish a community cafe in the old waiting room building at Yatton Railway Station.
 The café is also providing an opportunity for people with learning disabilities to experience a real working environment.

 Here’s a short presentation which gives you an idea of where we are, and see more details below.

 What are the opening hours?

 See Opening Hours for current hours – these are subject to seasonal changes.

 What sort of food do you serve?

-See the current menu (under review) here.
+See the current menu here.
 Wherever possible it’s ethically sourced, locally supplied, Fair Trade, and always tasty!
 There are some healthy options and some traditional tasty cafe food.
-For breakfasts, there’s orange juice, bananas, and yoghurts for example, or bacon baps, buttered wholemeal toast and veggie sausage rolls.
-Lunches will include home made soup, salads, and jacket potatoes.
-We serve good coffee, speciality and traditional teas, milkshakes, local real dairy ice cream and home made cakes.
-In season there wil be lots of strawberry specials…
+For breakfasts, there’s orange juice, bananas, and yoghurts for example, or bacon baps, buttered wholemeal toast and veggie sausages.
+Lunches will include home made soup, home-made quiche and salad, and jacket potatoes.
+We serve good coffee, speciality and traditional teas, local real dairy ice cream and home made cakes.
+In season there will be lots of strawberry specials…

 Who runs the Cafe?

-The project is run by a Community Interest Company (CIC), a non-profit organisation with a board of directors who are all local people.
+The project is run by a Community Interest Company (CIC), a non-profit organisation with a board of four directors who are all local people.
 The CIC gives us some advantages compared with a charity, particularly when it comes to running the cafe itself, but, like a charity, is run solely for the benefit of the project itself, with 100% of the profits ploughed back into the business.
 We are delighted to have as our patron Dr Liam Fox MP, who is a keen supporter of the project.